Eye-ringed parrotbill

-The eye-ringed parrotbill (Suthora ricketti), also known as the Yunnan parrotbill, is a species of bird in the parrotbill family Paradoxornithidae.
+The eye-ringed parrotbill (Suthora ricketti), also known as the Yunnan parrotbill, is a species of bird in the family Paradoxornithidae.
 This 10 cm long parrotbill is endemic to China, breeding in northwest Yunnan.

 It was formerly considered conspecific with the brown-winged parrotbill Suthora brunnea, (sometimes the vinous-throated parrotbill, Suthora webbiana), but more recent studies have found it to be a distinct species.
 Its behaviour is described as similar to that of vinous-throated.